Introducing Rose Collis

 In August 2017, I joined the cast which co-devised and acted in the third edition of Motherlogues by Forked Theatre.
 The show received five and four-star reviews at the Camden Fringe Festival.

-I am a member of BECTU and Sussex Playwrights.
 From 2017-2019, I served as an elected member of the Equity LGBT+ Equalities Committee and the Equity Women’s Committee, 2019-2021.

 PRAISE FOR ROSE COLLIS AND HER WORK: